 Description: Turns on or off the writing of maps to file for individual simulated realizations.
 See Table 7.1 for a list of possible maps.
 Average and empirical SD maps are not affected.
-Choos-
+Choosing no may save a lot of disc space.